MRSKYWAY/ZKCG/SPEC.md

 7. Policy Constraints
 8. Verifier Semantics
 9. Error Codes & Rejections
 10. Extensions (Phase 2)

 ---

 ## 1. Protocol Overview

-ZKCG is a verifier protocol that enables clients (provers) to submit zero-knowledge proofs that a computation was executed correctly and adheres to specific policy constraints.
-The verifier node verifies the proof and updates the protocol state when all checks pass.
+ZKCG is a verifier protocol that enables clients (provers) to submit zero-knowledge proofs attesting that a computation was executed correctly and adheres to specific policy constraints.

+A verifier node validates the proof and updates the protocol state when all checks pass.

 ---

 ## 2. Actors

-- **Prover (Client)**: Executes computation off-chain and produces a ZK proof √
+- **Prover (Client)** — Executes computation off-chain and produces a ZK proof
-- **Verifier Node**: Validates proofs, enforces policies, updates state √
+- **Verifier Node** — Validates proofs, enforces policies, updates state
-- **Observer**: Optional read-only entity monitoring public state √
+- **Observer** — Optional read-only entity monitoring public state

-All actors may be real machines in distributed systems.
+All actors may be real machines in a distributed system.

 ---

 ## 3. Core Concepts

 ### 3.1 Proof

-A zero-knowledge proof that attests to the correctness of a computation with respect to given public inputs.
+A zero-knowledge proof attesting to the correctness of a computation with respect to given public inputs.

 ### 3.2 Public Inputs

-Data that is included in each proof and required for verification, such as:
+Data included in each proof and required for verification, such as:

 - protocol version
 - threshold values
 - previous state commitment

 ### 3.3 Private Inputs

 Data used by the prover but not revealed to the verifier.

 ### 3.4 Commitment

 A cryptographic commitment (e.g., Merkle root) representing the post-computation state.

 ---